 Although Lincoln Financial Field was erected to house its main tenant, the Philadelphia Eagles, Lurie also created a destination that could hold a wide variety of events.
 Fittingly, the first ticketed event at the new stadium was a soccer match between Manchester United and FC Barcelona in August 2003, followed by a Bruce Springsteen concert soon after.

-Since then, Lincoln Financial Field has evolved with an ever-changing entertainment landscape and underwent a two-year, $125 million revitalization in 2013.
-Over the years, the venue has hosted high-profile events including sold-out concerts, national and international soccer matches, the NCAA Lacrosse Championships, the Army-Navy Game, Monster Jam, Temple University football games, and will host the FIFA World Cup matches in 2026.
+Since then, Lincoln Financial Field has evolved with an ever-changing entertainment landscape and underwent a two-year, $125 million revitalization in February 2012.
+Over the years, the venue has hosted high-profile events, including sold-out concerts, international soccer matches, WrestleMania XL, the Army-Navy game, NHL Stadium Series, NCAA Men's Lacrosse Championships, Monster Jam, Temple University football, and many other marquee events.
+In 2026, Lincoln Financial Field will have the distinguished honor of serving as one of 16 North American venues to host the FIFA World Cup.

 Lurie's passion and love of sports began when he was a young boy growing up outside of Boston.
 Lurie became an avid fan of the NFL after watching the first-ever sudden-death overtime NFL Championship between the Baltimore Colts and New York Giants with his father in 1958.
 Prior to entering business, Lurie served as an adjunct assistant professor of social policy at Boston University.